wanhuz/wanscript/README.md

 # wanscript
-This is my personal collection of useful script for Windows desktop
+This is my personal collection of useful script for Windows desktop/Linux server

 1. KanjiTomo - To be used with Kanjitomo.net program for OCR Japanese-English dictionary.
 Make it convenient to auto-toggle OCR, change input to JP/ENG, etc
 2. FlexGetAutoJDownloader - Flexget script.
 Add it to Flexget's config.yml (read its docs).
 To be used with Jdownloader if you have seedbox.
 If a new file is downloaded into a particular directory, this script will monitor it and add it to Jdownloader.
 Can also trigger autodownload.